-The takeover rumblings from the previous season would not go away and a board room shake up did occur, and two extra directors were appointed, Simon Cussons, the MD of Cusson’s Soap Group and more significantly, Joe Smith was appointed, It seemed that Joe Mercer’s days as manager could be numbered.
+The takeover rumblings from the previous season would not go away and a board room shake up did occur, two extra directors were appointed, Simon Cussons, the MD of Cusson’s Soap Group and more significantly, Joe Smith took his place on the board, It seemed that Joe Mercer’s days as manager could be numbered.

 All City’s English pre-season friendlies were away wins 4-0 at Chester 1-0 at Port Vale and 2-0 at Doncaster.
 The Blues also had a short tour of West Germany where they lost both games 1-0 against Hertha and Arm Bielefield

 A welcome break from the league saw City beat Wolves 4-3 in a League Cup 2nd Round thriller at Maine Road setting up a 3rd round trip to Bolton in October.
-Back to the Nitty Gritty of the League and City went a further four games unbeaten with two home wins, 2-1 against Newcastle, and 3-0 against Southampton, whilst on their travels they drew 2-2 against Notts Forest and then beat ‘The Albion 2-0 at the Hawthorns.
-And so in a week when Mike Yarwood was packing them in to his show at the City Social Club, City were making an impression of their own by climbing to 4th position in the league just 3 points off the summit.
+Back to the League and City went a further four games unbeaten with two home wins, 2-1 against Newcastle, and 3-0 against Southampton, whilst on their travels they drew 2-2 against Notts Forest and then beat ‘The Albion 2-0 at the Hawthorns.
+And so in a week when Mike Yarwood was packing them in to his show at the City Social Club, City were making an impression of their own by climbing to fourth position in the league just three points off the summit.
 City then played a friendly at Maine Road as they drew 1-1 with Hertha

-Things weren’t so rosy in the Cups, In the much maligned Texaco Cup City drew their home leg 2-2 against Airdrie and then lost 2-0 at Airdrie to go out in the 1st Round.
-In the League Cup City crashed out of the competition with a 3-0 defeat at Burnden Park against Bolton
+Things weren’t so rosy in the Cups, In the much maligned Texaco Cup City drew their home leg 2-2 against Airdrie and then lost 2-0 at Airdrie to go out in the first Round.
+Worse to come was that Airdie complained that City did not put out a side that respected the competition, basically City reserves.
+The Blues were immediately slapped with a £5,000 fine and banned from the Texaco Cup for two years.
+Joe Mercer, acerbated, stated: “Nobody consulted us.
+We still maintain we have broken no rules of the competition.
+At the same time I recognise that our image has been impaired, I apologised to Airdrie and Scottish League officials but we could not have told them about our plans because it would have totally ruined their gate,” then in the League Cup City crashed out of the competition with a 3-0 defeat at Burnden Park against Bolton

-Allison got off to a winning start as the Blues beat Everton 1-0 at Maine Road, however, Leeds completed the double over the Blues with a 3-0 win at Elland Road.
+Allison got off to a winning start as the Blues beat Everton 1-0 at Maine Road, however, Leeds completed the double over City with a 3-0 win at Elland Road.
 City then met Sheffield United who had just been ousted from the top of the league by the team from Stretford and City saw off the Yorkshire side with a 2-1 win.
-Malcolm’s drive pushed City to a further 5 games unbeaten, A 1-1 draw at Huddersfield, a thrilling 3-3 Maine Road derby against United , two away wins in London, 2-1 at Arsenal and 2-0 at West Ham followed by a 4-0 thrashing of Coventry in Manchester.
+Malcolm’s drive pushed The Blues to a further five game unbeaten run, A 1-1 draw at Huddersfield, a thrilling 3-3 Maine Road derby against United , two away wins in London, 2-1 at Arsenal and 2-0 at West Ham followed by a 4-0 thrashing of Coventry in Manchester.
 The Blues also managed to send a strong team to Deepdale for Alan Spavin’s Testimonial, where they beat Preston 3-2.

 Changes off the field saw Eric Alexander become City’s new Chairman, taking over from his father Albert, who became Citys President and Joe Smith, leader of the failed takeover group became Vice Chairman.

-Then despite a 3-1 defeat against Derby at the Baseball ground City were now genuine title contenders on equal points with second place Derby and just 3 points off the team from Old Trafford who led the table.
+Despite a 3-1 defeat against Derby at the Baseball ground City were now genuine title contenders on equal points with second place Derby and just three points off the team from Old Trafford who led the table.
 And it was congratulations to Malcolm in his first month in charge as he was awarded The Bell’s Whiskey Manager of the Month Award for November.

 In his book ‘Priceless’ Rodney says; “No beating about the bush, I have to hold my hands up, I cost Manchester City the title.